-It is now almost a century since someone first had the idea of founding an architecture museum in Germany.
+It is now more than a century since someone first had the idea of founding an architecture museum in Germany.
 In 1906, representatives of the Confederation of Silesian Architects gathered in Mannheim to discuss the question “By what means can we influence the creative design of private buildings in towns and the country?”
 Thirty-seven German associations of architects and engineers from throughout the country believed the solution was to found a “museum of national German architecture”.
 It was not until 1913, however, that the final version of an exposé was completed, and the outbreak of World War I prevented the plans ever being realized.

 In the early 1920s Ernst May, the Frankfurt Municipal Councilor for Buildings, attempted to solicit international support in establishing a museum of town planning in the city.
 The project was likewise doomed to failure.
 And it was not until the end of the 1970s – when under Hilmar Hoffmann (SPD), then the city’s Director of Cultural Affairs, and Lord Mayor Walter Wallmann (CDU), the plans for the Frankfurt Museum Mile began to take shape – that the idea of setting up an architecture museum in Germany gained a new lease of life.
 Heinrich Klotz was consulted, an expert in the history of art and architecture, who had already presented his concept for an architecture museum to several municipalities, but his plans had hitherto fallen on deaf ears.
 As he recalls in his memoirs, penned in 1999: “I had for several years had a plan in mind and now set about elaborating a concept for a venue for exhibitions and a collection, a place which architecture needed just as much as it needed a forum for discussion.
 It had to be a museum that addressed topical issues and at the same time through historical retrospectives explained the history of architecture, be it mediaeval cathedrals or Greek temples, to the general public.”
 It took both him and Hilmar Hoffmann a lot of working convincing the City Council before, in 1977, the City of Frankfurt signed a declaration of intent to build such a museum.